 “I want to travel more than I want a car.”

 My old friend’s got the grit for it.
-Working steadily since he was sixteen, he’s got the commitment of a church-man, despite not being religious.
+Working steadily since he was sixteen, he’s got the type of commitment of a church-man, despite not abiding by any religion.
 At the moment, Melvin’s on the hustle with two jobs: one in dining, the other in retail.
 It’s an exhausting schedule, and one that makes him highly unavailable to do much outside of work most of the time.
 A case in point: while we live five minutes walking distance from one another, it took over three weeks for us to meet for some breakfast.

 Despite this, Melvin’s set on maintaining “the grind” until at least next Spring when he goes back to school.
-Like me and over 2 million other Angelenos, he takes the Metro to work.
+Like yours truly and over 2 million other Angelenos, he takes the Metro to work.
 Day in, and day out.
-He rests only when his managerial duties just happen to go unneeded, which isn’t very often.
+He rests only when his managerial duties happen to go unneeded, which isn’t very often.

 So just why does he work so hard?
 And how long has he had two jobs?